Skip to main content

 The best pubs in London

-Going to the pub is a way of life in London, and picking a favorite quite the commitment – one which might need a few repeat visits.
+Going to the pub is a way of life in London, and picking a favourite quite the commitment – one which might need a few repeat visits.
 The best-loved pubs in London have great beers on tap, interesting decor and bags of personality.
 Tucked away near Hyde Park, The Grenadier is said to be haunted, which doesn’t deter its many fans.
 Gay-friendly The Glory runs disco nights and cross-dressing parties; expect a night to remember.
 Wood-panelled The Blue Posts has a secretive cocktail bar upstairs and a Michelin-starred restaurant downstairs – just the thing when you’re trying to impress.

 When to visit London